Noticed your pee looking milky, murky, or a little cloudy lately? When you are pregnant, even a small change can set off alarm bells.

 Sexually Transmitted Infections (STIs)

-These infections can be treated with antibiotics, but leaving them unchecked can cause complications for your baby during delivery.
-Signs include painful urination and excessive yellow or green vaginal discharge.
-If you have any concerns about sexual health, be honest with your provider.
+Each is treatable with antibiotics, but left unchecked they can cause complications for your baby during delivery.
+Signs include painful urination and heavy yellow or green vaginal discharge.
+If you have any concern about sexual health, be honest with your provider.
+Screening and treatment are a routine, confidential part of prenatal care.

 Vitamin Overload

-You are likely taking prenatal vitamins to support your baby’s growth.
+You are probably taking prenatal vitamins to support your baby’s growth.

-Water-soluble vitamins, specifically Vitamin C and B vitamins, are flushed out of the body through urine when you take more than you need.
-This often turns urine a bright neon yellow, but it can also create a cloudy appearance.
-This is generally harmless.
+Water-soluble vitamins, especially vitamin C and the B vitamins, get flushed out in your urine when you take more than your body uses.
+That often turns urine bright neon yellow, and it can add a cloudy tinge too.
+This one is harmless.

 How Quickly Should I Act?